openoms/raspiblitz-extras/README.md

 ### Connect Fully Noded

+* Download or update the scripts as described on the top
-* Update the scripts and use the Tor menu.
+* Login with SSH and use the Tor menu to generate a QR for Fully Noded.
-* Will activate the bitcoind wallet and txindex too.
+* Will activate the bitcoind wallet and txindex too in the process.
 * More info and discussion: https://github.com/rootzoll/raspiblitz/issues/858